 - Top 10 Horror Short Story (Brendan Foley, Moses Callahan’s Last Chord; John Linwood Grant, Hoodoo Man).

-Look for the release of a novel-length treatment of Gabriel’s Trumpet, also from 18th Wall, later in 2018.
+Look for the release of a novel-length treatment of Gabriel’s Trumpet, also from 18th Wall, late in 2019.
 What will you get in this expanded version of the story?

 Discover the origin of Gabriel Gibbs’ mysterious trumpet.